mvrshmvllxw/hyprnez/README.md

 > hyprnez wallpaper

-To cgange monitor settings:
+To change monitor settings:

-> hypnez utils
+> hyprnez utils

 To get all available commands: